godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/access-mcp-resource.md

    - Receives a structured response with metadata and content arrays
    - Processes text content for display to the user
    - Handles image data specially for appropriate display
-   - Returns the processed resource data to Roo for use in the current task
+   - Returns the processed resource data to Saarthi for use in the current task

 ## Resource Types